 Counseling and Informed Consent

-Patients considering ovarian tissue freezing should be thoroughly informed about risk-benefit considerations, the procedure’s experimental nature and available alternative treatments.
-Since ovarian tissue freezing is typically performed for patients facing life-threatening illnesses and ovary-toxic therapies, close communication and coordination among patients, physicians treating the primary disease (oncologists, oncologic surgeons, etc.), fertility specialists performing the fertility preservation procedure and family members is essential.
+Patients considering ovarian tissue freezing should be thoroughly informed about risk-benefit considerations, the procedure’s experimental nature, and available alternative treatments.
+Since ovarian tissue freezing is typically performed for patients facing life-threatening illnesses and ovary-toxic therapies, close communication and coordination among patients, physicians treating the primary disease (oncologists, oncologic surgeons, etc.), fertility specialists performing the fertility preservation procedure and family members are essential.

 The Potential of Ovarian Tissue Freezing with In Vitro Maturation

 Reproductive medicine is rapidly evolving, and one of the possibilities in this area is to in vitro mature the primordial follicles (very immature eggs) contained in the cryopreserved ovarian tissue.
 If successful, in vitro maturation (IVM) of primordial follicles would eliminate the need to surgically re-transplant the ovarian tissue back into the body.
 While IVM is currently not able to mature eggs in such an early stage of development, successful IVM of primordial follicles would make hundreds to thousands of eggs in each small strip of frozen ovary available to cancer survivors later in life, rather than the few dozens currently banked from egg or embryo banking cycles.

 The ability to freeze & thaw embryos successfully is one of the greatest advancements in assisted reproductive technology.
 There are two methods of freezing embryos namely Slow freezing &Vitrification.